Zarathustrah/FROGGER/README.md

 <li>GitHub

 # Planning
 This was a lesson in learning the hard way: eager to get stuck into the project, I underestimated the task and didn't formulate a proper and detailed approach to it.
-As a result, the programming was considerably more challenging than it should have been.
+Consequently, the programming was considerably more challenging than it needed to have been.

 Nevertheless, the experience taught me how important it is to plan your code thoroughly and have a clear roadmap for the build.

-# Features

-<li> useLayoutEffect hook to collapse and display the Skills section of the site on scroll.
+After a false start, I went back to the beginning and broke the process down in granular detail.

-# Future Improvements
+# Development Process

-<li> Although getting to grips with Material UI was a steep learning curve, it was certainly worth the effort; it's a hugely enjoyable framework to use and very intuitive.
-However, I will continue to work on refining my code.
+<li>Setting a goal for MVP: Having rushed in headfirst and finding myself lost, I decided to define a concrete goal of building a simple but functional single-level game in which the player could accumulate a score and win or lose.

+<li>Clinging desperately to the analogue world, I drew a grid with pencil and paper and marked up the components of the game: player, obstacles, platforms, and bases.

+<li>I then concentrated on what I would need to code: